john-maidbot/templateplugin_point_cloud_transport/README.md

 ## 3) Replacing Template-Name

-This template uses plugin name **teplateplugin**.
-To quickly replace it with the name of you own plugin (**goblin** in this tutorial), you can use a case-sensitive find and replace tool.
+This template uses the plugin name **templateplugin**, which is refered to multiple times in the source files.
+The files and classes implemented within the plugin follow a strict naming convention, inheriting from the name of the plugin.
+To follow the convention, we will replace each instance of **templateplugin** with the name of our new plugin **goblin**.
+This can be done quickly using a case-sensitive find and replace tool.
 Most editors can invoke this tool by pressing CTRL+R. Once you make sure that the find is case-sensitive, go through *all* files in the project, and make the following replacements:

 ```
 1. TEMPLATEPLUGIN -> GOBLIN
 2. Templateplugin -> Goblin